-The Breast Cancer Now Toby Robins Research Centre brings together world leaders in key research areas and has over 90 doctors and scientists.
+The Breast Cancer Now Toby Robins Research Centre brings together world leaders in key research areas and has over 60 researchers across 12 teams.

 In 1999, the Breast Cancer Now Toby Robins Research Centre opened its doors to some of the brightest minds in research, with the sole aim of tackling breast cancer and stopping women dying from the disease.
 Now 20 years on, the Centre, housed in the Mary-Jean Mitchell-Green Building at the Institute of Cancer Research in London, continues to make great progress into advancing our understanding of the causes of breast cancer and developing essential new treatments.
 We take a look back over its incredible history and the role the Centre has played in shaping the breast cancer research landscape of today.